Jordan-360/Jordan-360/README.md

   Associate’s of Arts (A.A.), Computer Science Focused (Pierce Community College, 2021)

 - **Experience:**
-  Operations Manager & IT Support / Developer at Timberline Development, Inc
-  Prep/Line Cook at Crockett's Public House (demonstrating teamwork and leadership)
+  Operations Manager & IT Support / Developer at Timberline Development, Inc Rapid Response Technician Intern at FusionTek Prep/Line Cook at Crockett's Public House (demonstrating teamwork and leadership)

 - **Certifications:**